The United States Congress is the branch of government that passes laws. This authority is granted by Article I of the Constitution.

 - Granting titles of nobility

-While Americans generally look to the Bill of Rights (Amendments I-X) as constitutional guarantees, two important rights are enumerated in Section 9.
+While Americans generally look to the Bill of Rights (Amendments I-X) as constitutional guarantees, two important rights are enumerated in Article I, Section 9.
 Habeas Corpus dates in Anglo-American legal tradition to the Magna Carta in 1215, and requires that when someone is held against his will the right to demand a judicial hearing.
 The restrictions on Bills of Attainder and ex post facto laws ensure that Congress cannot single out for punishment a particular person, or make something illegal after the fact.

 Article I Limitations on State Governments